Who we are

 Naomi Nehemen

-With a background in arts and fashion, I have spent the last seven years working in community centres, focusing on improving the lives of older adults.
-With the Third Age Project, I’m bringing experience and enthusiasm to ensure older adults in the Camden community receive the best services possible.
-Having been raised in the local area, this is a goal I am dedicated to.
+With a background in arts and fashion, I have spent the last eight years working in community centers, focusing on improving the lives of older adults.
+Through the Third Age Project, I aim to bring my experience and enthusiasm to ensure that older adults in the Camden community receive the best services possible.
+Having been raised in the Regents Park ward, I comprehend its intricacies and am committed to ensuring our members feel acknowledged and valued.

 Urmi